EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 46

 Attorney Alpha represents Plaintiff in a personal injury action against Defendant, the defendant, who is represented by Attorney Beta.
 Alpha had heard that Defendant was anxious to settle the case and believed that Beta has not informed Defendant of a reasonable settlement offer made by Alpha.
-Alpha instructed Alpha’s nonlawyer investigator, to tell Defendant about the settlement offer so Alpha could be sure that Beta does not force the case to trial merely to increase Beta’s fee.
+Alpha instructed Alpha's nonlawyer investigator, to tell Defendant about the settlement offer so Alpha could be sure that Beta does not force the case to trial merely to increase Beta's fee.
 The investigator talked to Defendant as instructed.

 Is Alpha subject to discipline?